Susannah Corbett

 Susannah Jane Corbett (born 10 August 1968) is an English actress and author.
 Her acting career began in 1991 and she has performed on television, film and radio.
 As an author, she writes children's books.

 Early life

 Born in Marylebone in London, Corbett is the daughter of actor Harry H. Corbett (known for the BBC Television sitcom Steptoe and Son) and his second wife Maureen (née Blott).
-She attended Moira House School in Eastbourne, East Sussex, and trained as an actor at East 15 Acting School, Debden, Loughton, Essex.
+She attended Moira House School in Eastbourne, East Sussex, and trained as an actress at East 15 Acting School, Debden, Loughton, Essex.

 Career

 Acting

 In 1991, Corbett had a small role (credited as "Lady in coach") in the adventure film Robin Hood: Prince of Thieves.
 She made her television debut in November that year, in an episode of the ITV comedy-drama series Minder.

 Her first major role came on ITV in 1993, in an episode of the third series of Peak Practice, as a cystic fibrosis sufferer.
 She is best known for her role as Ellie Pascoe, wife of one of the title characters, Peter Pascoe, in Dalziel and Pascoe, a BBC television drama series based on Reginald Hill's Dalziel and Pascoe novels.
 She appeared in the series regularly between 1996 and 2000, returning for a guest appearance in 2005.

 She then returned to Peak Practice to play Kerri Davidson, the physiotherapist, for three series.
 Corbett appeared in Holby City during October 2015.